 - 1 lb ground turkey

-- 15 oz. black beans
+- 15 oz. can black beans (do not drain)

-- 15 oz. kidney beans, drained
+- 15 oz. can kidney beans, drained

-- 24 oz. crushed tomatoes
+- 24 oz. can crushed tomatoes

 - 1 Tablespoon chili powder

-- ½ Tablespoon cumin
+- 1/2 Tablespoon cumin

-- ¼ cup chopped fresh cilantro
+- 1/4 cup fresh cilantro, chopped

-- cheddar cheese, for serving
+- Brown rice and grated cheddar cheese, for serving

-- Heat oil in a dutch oven or large skillet over medium-high heat.
+Heat oil in a dutch oven or large skillet over medium-high heat.
 Add the onion, garlic, and bell pepper.
-Saute until tender - about 10 minutes.
-Season the ground turkey with salt and pepper.
+Sauté until tender, about 10 minutes.
+Season with a pinch of salt and pepper.